-WWL profiles the eight sets with the most listings in our 2020 edition.
+WWL profiles eight sets with diverse practice area coverage, including several firms who achieved the most listings in this year’s research.

 Arbitration is a core strength of the set, with 19 silks and juniors recognised for their excellence in our corresponding chapter.
 They are singled out for their top-tier handling of international commercial arbitration proceedings under various arbitral rules, as well as related court proceedings.

 The set also excels when it comes to handling insurance and reinsurance disputes.
 We recognise nine barristers in this edition for their outstanding work representing clients on an array of matters including coverage disputes, fraud, non-disclosure and Bermuda Form matters.

 Civil fraud is another area in which the set performs well this year.
 Eleven silks and juniors are distinguished in our corresponding chapter for their leading work on freezing injunctions, asset recovery and fraud claims.

 Key barristers at the set include Toby Landau QC who ranks highly among peers for his world-class arbitration practice.
 Joe Smouha QC is hailed as a leading light for high-value commercial disputes, while Paul McGrath QC draws high praise for his impressive work on contentious asset recovery proceedings.
 Claire Blanchard QC is commended for her impressive advocacy across four practice areas – international trade and commodities, insurance and reinsurance, energy, and shipping.